junxit/us-congress-bills-114/bill.md

   - **(4)** An examination of best practices from other agencies' efforts to organize and use university-based research to support their missions.
   - **(5)** A review of the Department of Homeland Security’s criteria and metrics to measure demonstrable progress achieved by university-based centers in fulfilling Department taskings, and mechanisms for delivering and disseminating the research results of designated university-based centers within the Department and to other Federal, State, and local agencies.
   - **(6)** An examination of the means by which academic institutions that are not designated or associated with the designated university-based centers can optimally contribute to the research mission of the Directorate of Science and Technology of the Department of Homeland Security.
-  - **(7)** An assessment of the interrelationship between the different university-based centers and the degree to which outreach and collaboration among a diverse array of academic institutions is encouraged by the Department of Homeland Security, particularly with historically Black colleges and universities and minority serving institutions.
+  - **(7)** An assessment of the interrelationship between the different university-based centers and the degree to which outreach and collaboration among a diverse array of academic institutions is encouraged by the Department of Homeland Security, particularly with historically Black colleges and universities and minority-serving institutions.
   - **(8)** A review of any other essential elements of the programs determined in the conduct of the study.
 - **(c)** *Information Relating to University-Based Centers* Subparagraph (D) of section 308(b)(2) of the Homeland Security Act of 2002 (6 U.S.C.
 188(b)(2)) is amended to read as follows:
-  > - **(D)** *Annual report to Congress* Not later than one year after the date of the enactment of this subparagraph and annually thereafter, the Secretary shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the implementation of this section.
+  > - **(D)** *Annual report to Congress* Not later than 1 year after the date of the enactment of this subparagraph and annually thereafter, the Secretary shall submit to Congress a report on the implementation of this section.
 Each such report shall—
   >   - **(i)** indicate which center or centers have been designated pursuant to this section;
   >   - **(ii)** describe how such designation or designations enhance homeland security;
   >   - **(iii)** provide information on any decisions to revoke or modify such designation or designations;